PierfrancescoSoffritti/library-sample-app-template/README.md

 An `Array` of `ExampleActivityDetails`.
 You need to use this extra to specify the Activities the showcase examples of your projects.

 `ExampleActivityDetails` takes three arguments:
 * the resource id of the String you want to use as the name of the Activity.
-It will be displayed in the NavigationDrawer.
+It will be shown in the NavigationDrawer.
 * the resource id of the Drawable you want to use as icon for this Activity.
-It will be displayed in the NavigationDrawer.
+It will be shown in the NavigationDrawer.
 The icon is optional, you can pass null.
 * the class Object of the Activity.
 It will be used to launch the Activity when the item in the NavigationDrawer is clicked.

 ```kotlin